dbpedia/RDF2text-GAN/README.md

 ### 5) Evaluate predictions
 To evaluate the generated predictions, you may use [this](https://github.com/WebNLG/GenerationEval) repository.
 After installing all dependencies, you can run the program with the reference and hypothesis files, which are created by running the generate_verbalizations.py script

+### 6) Older repository with deprecated models
+Earlier experiments, conducted with Graph attention networks and LSTM's can be found in the [previous repository of this project](https://github.com/NiloyPurkait/GSoC-2020)